Meet Abigail and Amy, the authors of the blog Commandress.

 * * *

-A former legal recruiting professional, Amy came of age during the 1980s when feminism merged with new views on femininity – resulting in the first wave of modern power dressing.
-As a tween and teen, Amy paged through her mother’s Talbots catalogs anticipating her future career – doing whatever – dressed in professional attire.
+A former legal recruiting professional, I came of age during the 1980s when feminism merged with new views on femininity – resulting in the first wave of modern power dressing.
+As a tween and teen, I paged through our mother’s Talbots catalogs anticipating my future career – doing whatever – dressed in professional attire.

-But when Amy began her professional career in the 1990s, her wardrobe aspirations were stifled by grunge and a casual work environment where t-shirts, jeans, and shorts were de rigueur.
+But at the outset of my professional career in the 1990s, my wardrobe aspirations were stifled by grunge and a casual work environment where t-shirts, jeans, and shorts were de rigueur.

-Things picked up for Amy’s wardrobe in the aughts when she took a position in the legal industry as a law firm recruiter.
-Finally, Amy had the outlet to wear the clothing of the consummate professional.
+Things picked up for my wardrobe in the aughts when I took a position in the legal industry as a law firm recruiter.
+Finally, I had the outlet to wear the clothing of the consummate professional.

-After twelve years helping attorneys and law students with their careers, Amy relinquished her full-time career to let her husband pursue his – and found herself cast adrift with an image crisis.
-Amy is currently reinventing herself and her wardrobe as a writer, volunteer, chef, chauffeur, laundress, logistical coordinator, wrestling/football mom, dog walker, and aspiring yogi.
+After twelve years helping attorneys and law students with their careers, I relinquished my full-time career to let my husband pursue his – and found myself cast adrift with an image crisis.
+I had to reinvent myself – and my wardrobe – as a writer, volunteer, chef, chauffeur, laundress, logistical coordinator, wrestling/football mom, dog walker, and aspiring yogi.